garnaat/kappa/README.md

   back.
 Don't actually run the code.
 * tail - display the most recent log events for the function (remember that it can take several minutes before log events are available from CloudWatch)
-* add-event-sources - hook up an event source to your Lambda function
+* add_event_sources - hook up an event source to your Lambda function
 * delete - delete the Lambda function, remove any event sources, delete the IAM policy and role
 * update_code - Upload new code for your Lambda function